timmaki/GAM/ExamplesOrganizations.md

 # Retrieving an Organization Unit's Information
 ## Syntax
 ```
-gam info org <name>
+gam info org <name> [nousers|child]
 ```
 retrieve details about the given organization unit.
 GAM will print a summary of the organization unit.
+If the nousers argument is selected, the users in the org won't be listed.
+The child argument prints users in the sub-orgs along with the string "(child") next to their email address.

 ## Example
 This example will print a summary detailing the given organization unit